riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/style.md

 ## Minimal Tests

 Most tests in rust-analyzer start with a snippet of Rust code.
-This snippets should be minimal -- if you copy-paste a snippet of real code into the tests, make sure to remove everything which could be removed.
+These snippets should be minimal -- if you copy-paste a snippet of real code into the tests, make sure to remove everything which could be removed.

 It also makes sense to format snippets more compactly (for example, by placing enum definitions like `enum E { Foo, Bar }` on a single line), as long as they are still readable.